Rules for getting actionable customer feedback are straightforward to follow.

 - “Can I get your opinion on ____?”

 Ask for feedback at the moment your customer is consuming the service.
-This “the point of their experience” and is the best time.
-There are two main reasons:
+This is “the point of their experience” and is the best time.
+There are three main reasons:

 - Waiting too long will reduce the response accuracy and quantity of responses.

-- But worst of all, a delay will mean the business cannot deliver an on the spot fix – before it is too late.
+- Worst of all, a delay will mean the business cannot deliver an on the spot fix – before it is too late and the customer defects.
+This is only time at which actionable feedback can be used.

 4) Request Feedback by Invitation Only